input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 --sidechain-epoch 0
 ```

-It will tell us the command to execute with `ctl-main` to submit the transaction.
+It will tell us the command to execute with `sidechain-main-cli` to submit the transaction.
 Let's do what it says and execute that.
 ```
-$ nix run .#ctl-main -- init \
+$ nix run .#sidechain-main-cli -- init \
 --payment-signing-key-file /home/jared/Documents/Work/cnode/address/test.skey \
 --genesis-committee-hash-utxo 211a00e3ac8bebb1545f4d6855c5bbe281357ad8e580d72b1385080bc21445be#0 \
 --sidechain-id 69 \